kalwalt/sverchok_nodes_collection/docs/tutorial_noise/introduction.md

-# Introduction to noise and randomness
+## Introduction to noise and randomness
 ![image](../../images/tutorial_noise_sverchok/tri_noise.png)
 ### A brief parenthesis...

-In this reading we will enter with a metaphorical walk by the world of randomness and noise.
+In this reading we will enter in the world of randomness and noise.
 We will start with elementary function and will go trough more complex concept trough the powerful `Sverchok` nodes.